 A customer journey map can be made with pencil and paper, sticky notes on a white board, or displayed in an Excel spreadsheet.
 Some businesses will even incorporate meaningful graphics into their maps to help better visualize the customer journey.
 These maps may focus on a certain aspect of a customer journey like service and support or they may have a broader scope and look at their customer’s daily experience.

-Here are examples of some different customer journey maps and templates:
+Here are examples of some different maps and templates:

 CareerFoundry: Customer journey map template